po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/28-Stu_Mini-Project/README.md

 * It's done when the DELETE route `/api/locations/:id` successfully removes a location, any trips associated with it, and returns a successful response in Insomnia.

-* It's done when the POST route `/api/trips` successfully creates trip data between associated users and locations.
+* It's done when the POST route `/api/trips` successfully creates trip data between associated travellers and locations.

 * It's done when the DELETE route `/api/trips/:id` successfully removes a trip and returns a successful response in Insomnia.